Where to Go Swimming in Wine Country

 3. Indian Spring Resort and Spa, Calistoga

 The nearly Olympic-size pool at Indian Springs Resort and Spa, fed by geysers and infused with minerals, is naturally warm – around 102 degrees in winter and 92 degrees in summer.
 (Oh, yah).
 It’s the perfect place to relax regardless of the weather with a gorgeous view of nearby mountains.
-They’ve recently added a new adult pool to the mix – ten degrees cooler and adjacent to the mineral pool.
-There’s even a steam room, if vaporized water is more your style.
+They’ve recently added a new adult pool to the mix – smaller, quieter, and more intimate than the main pool, it's also kept about ten degrees cooler.
+The pools are kept open late, allowing you to float underneath the Napa Valley stars.
 Stop by the pool store for snacks, drinks, ice cream, sunblock, or any other necessities you may have forgotten.
-The pool is only open to hotel and spa guests, but a single spa treatment comes with an all-day pass to the pool and guests are allowed to bring one visitor to the pool for $20.
-Open daily 9:00 a.m. to 8:00 p.m.
+The pool is only open to hotel and spa guests, but a single spa treatment comes with an all-day pass to the pool and guests are allowed to bring one visitor to the pool for $30.
+Open daily 9:00 a.m. to midnight.
 1712 Lincoln Ave., Calistoga

 Photo by Colleen Mullins, via Flickr.

 Johnson’s Beach is a popular, sandy, spot on the Russian River.
-Its' walking distance to downtown restaurants, shopping and redwoods.
-The Beach offers canoes, single and double kayaks, and pedal boats for rent ($30/day or $10/hour) as well as umbrellas ($6/day), low beach chairs ($5/day) and inner tubes ($5/day).
+It's walking distance to downtown restaurants, shopping and redwoods.
+The Beach offers canoes, single and double kayaks, and pedal boats for rent ($40/day or $12/hour) as well as umbrellas, low beach chairs and inner tubes.
 There's a snack bar on the beach and beer is for sale at the boathouse.
-The best part – entrance and parking are free.
-Head here in September for the 38th Annual Russian River Jazz & Blues Festival.
-Gary Clark Jr., Trombone Shorty & Orleans Avenue, Boney James, Larry Graham & Graham Central Station, and Roy Rogers & The Delta Rhythm Kings are already booked, but many more performances will be added in the upcoming months.
+The best part – entrance is free.
 16241 First Street, Guerneville

 5. Spring Lake, Santa Rosa

 Take a dip in the 3-acre swimming lagoon or suntan on the sandy beach at Spring Lake.
-Open from Memorial Day weekend through Labor Day, the lagoon is manned by lifeguards, and treated with chlorine weekly.
-The 72-acre lake, however is open year-round for windsurfing, canoes, or paddleboats.
+Open Memorial Day weekend, May 30-31, and June 6 through Labor Day, the lagoon is manned by lifeguards, and treated with chlorine weekly.
+The 72-acre lake, however, is open year-round for windsurfing, canoes, or paddleboats.
 Rent a boat from 11:00 a.m. - 4:00 p.m.
 Or set up a fishing pole for large-mouth bass, sunfish, and catfish.
 393 Violetti Road, Santa Rosa